-Assuming you have taken an image that is otherwise perfect, but you are not entirely satisfied with the composition yet or you need to crop your image in order to match a certain paper format for reproduction of this image.
+Assuming you have an image that is otherwise perfect, but you are not entirely satisfied with the composition yet or need to crop your image to match a certain paper format for reproduction.
 In this case, use Aspect Ratio Crop and proceed as follows:

 - 1 Open your image.

-- 2 Select Transform → Aspect Ratio Crop.
+- 2 Select Transform > Aspect Ratio Crop.

 - 3 Determine the orientation and aspect ratio to use: